Welcome to Year 4

 We think that covers it all, but if you have any questions for us you can email us at email@example.com and we’ll try our best to answer them.

-Have a great summer and see you in September in our newly decorated mobile.
+Have a great summer and see you in September.

 Mrs Wassell and Mrs Ilyas